Metamechanics/metamechanics.github.io/logseq/version-files/incoming/pages/X-Science.md

 	- "rip offs" refers to theft and unacknowledgment and mischaracterization
 		- [[Rosalind Franklin]]
 	- The problem with scientists is that they are human.
+-
+- Consistency of thinking with practice.
+(Mis)Alignment of conclusions and operation with premises and assumptions. eg. How do the daily lives of scientists and their practice of science agree with the consequences of quantum mechanics?
+- "I wouldn't believe it if it were true"
+- Analogous to doctors who are unhealthy and unfit; the unhealed healer
+- Science shows X but scientists still do Y
+- Incongruence
+- Serendipity in science
+- Dreams and intuitions in scientific discovery